 To exercise your rights or if you have any concerns or complaints about how we are handling your personal data please, please contact us at [insert details].
-You can also lodge a complaint at the Information Commissioner's Office (see website) for details.
+You can also lodge a complaint at the Information Commissioner's Office (see www.ico.gov.uk) for details.